mohdahsank001/TheEthicalEngine-/README.md

 # TheEthicalEngine-

+An AI program designed to explore different scenarios which would include interaction between pedestrians and passengers in a vehicle at the pedestrian crossing and produce a decision on whom to survive !

 The scenario entails an autonomous car whose brakes fail at a pedestrian crossing.
 As it is too late to relinquish control to the car's passengers, the car needs to make a decision based on the facts available about the situation.